-Librarians and information professionals seek out opportunities to assess the information needs and interests of their communities; design collections, programs and services to address those needs; and assess the impact of those services on the well-being of their communities.
-These may be learning and teaching communities, research communities, professional communities of practice, and, increasingly, organizations whose knowledge is distributed globally and managed virtually.
+Librarians and information professionals, in various positions within an information organization hierarchy including solo practitioner roles, seek out opportunities to assess the information needs and interests of their communities; design collections, programs and services to address those needs; and assess the impact of those services on the well-being of their communities.
+These may include learning and teaching communities, research communities, professional communities of practice, and, increasingly, organizations whose knowledge is distributed globally and managed virtually.

 It is the role of managers to proactively orchestrate resources, both people and materials, to enable members of these communities to access and make effective use of information and ideas for improved decision-making.

 Courses in this pathway will benefit future employees regardless of the position they wish to pursue or the environment in which they work.
 The skills taught in the pathway enable all employees to be flexible and effectively apply their technical skills, and demonstrate the value of their work and organization using a variety of techniques, including marketing, promotion and assessment.
 While all students would benefit from extra-curricular involvement, those interested in pursuing work in academic settings are strongly encouraged to be highly involved with the iSchool’s Student Research Journal (SRJ) and to do at least one conference presentation before graduating.